json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 ## Context and Problem Statement

-Currently JSON Schema loosely follows the IETF Internet-Draft (I-D) process for spec development and releases but isn't associated with IETF in any way.
-Our perceived involvement with IETF causes confusion and misunderstanding within our community in the cases were our practices and the realities of our situation deviate from the typical IETF I-D process.
+Currently JSON Schema loosely follows the IETF Internet-Draft (I-D) process for spec development and releases but isn't associated with any IETF working group.
+JSON Schema is an individual draft.
+That means it isn't on a standards track with IETF and IETF is not involved nor supports the spec in any way other than hosting the canonical version of our I-Ds.
+Our perceived involvement with IETF causes confusion and misunderstanding within our community in the cases were our practices and the realities of our situation deviate from a typical IETF I-D lifecycle.
+The thing that makes our situation different than a typical I-D is that our "drafts" are intended for use in production.

 ## Decision Drivers